Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ---- | -----------
-IsReceiveOffers | boolean | Whether the user is subscribed to receive offers from the merchant
+IsReceiveOffers | boolean | Whether the user is subscribed to receive offers from the merchant or not